LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

    define trait_firstLast => trait_first + trait_second + trait_last

 Replacing the last line with the trait definition below would produce exactly the same result.
-In general the latter method is preferred for trait definitions, while the composition operator (+) is preferred for runtime changes.
+In general, the latter method is preferred for trait definitions, while the composition operator (+) is preferred for runtime changes.